Help with Internet

 |Model #: C3700||Voice Supported: NO*||2.4/5 GHz Wireless Router with 802.11 b/a/g/n/ac.
 DOCSIS 3.0 Modem|

 *The modem model(s) listed above have been approved to work on the ATMC network for delivery of DOCSIS broadband services.
 Customer-owned modems may be used for data services only.
 Voice services are not available using a customer-owned modem.
 Any attempt to reprogram or alter modem settings could render them incompatible and unusable on the ATMC network.
 Because some companies use firmware that is proprietary to their technology, modems that were previously used to receive service from another provider may not be compatible with the ATMC network.
 ATMC recommends the purchase of a brand new modem to ensure compatibility with the ATMC network.
+The above modems listed, as well as any customer-owned routers, may have speed limitations below the maximum speed subscribed to in the customer’s Internet package.
 Because installation of cable modem service requires the installation of filters and conditioning of the broadband circuit on the customer's premise, an installation appointment is required.
 ATMC does not provide technical support for customer-owned modems.

 Internet Service Instructional Videos